3box/3box-js/readme-template.md

 })
 ```

 You can now use the `threeBox` instance object to interact with data in the users private store and profile.
+In both the profile and the private store you use a `key` to set a `value`.
+[What keys can I use?](./KEY-USAGE.md)
 Using `async/await`
 ```js
 // use the public profile